georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Interested persons may also find out about a traffic ticket by obtaining a copy of the Georgia Driving record via a mail written application to the Department of Driver Services.
 Another option is to print a copy of the Georgia Motor Vehicle Report (MVR) online from the Department’s website.

 The inquirer may obtain a three or 7-year record for $6.00 and $8.00, respectively.
-This record will list any outstanding traffic tickets.
+This record typically lists any outstanding traffic tickets.

 • Full name as it appears on your driver’s license